Definitions of Prohibited Conduct Under the College of the Holy Cross Sexual Misconduct Policy

 - Acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex, sexual orientation, gender identity, or sex-stereotyping.

 Sexual Violence.
 Physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.
 Physical sexual acts include, but are not limited to, vaginal or anal penetration, however slight, with a body part or object, or oral copulation by mouth-to-genital contact.
-This definition includes rape, sexual assault, sexual battery, and sexual coercion.
+This definition includes rape, sexual assault, sexual battery, and sexual coercion and includes assault with the specific intention to commit such an act.
 Sexual violence may involve individuals who are known to one another or have an intimate and/or sexual relationship (relationship violence), or may involve individuals not known to one another.

 Other Inappropriate Sexual Contact.
 Having or attempting to have sexual contact of any kind other than that defined as “Sexual Violence” with another individual without consent.
 Other inappropriate sexual contact may include kissing, touching, or making other inappropriate contact with the breasts, genitals, buttocks, mouth, or any other part of the body that is touched in a sexual manner and without permission.